ladybug-tools/spider/gbxml-viewer/2018-05-08-gbxml-webinar/2018-05-08-gbxml-webinar-outline.md

 Hi everybody

-I'm Michal Dengusiak, I'm an <job title> living in Berlin and working with Buro Hapold.  _Perhaps a bit more if you wish..._
+I'm Michal Dengusiak, I'm an <job title> living in Berlin and working with Buro Happold.  _Perhaps a bit more if you wish..._

 I'm here to show you Aragog.
 A free open source gbXML file viewer that display files in 3D in your browser.